I Became a Legend After My 10 Year-Long Last Stand: Manga

 A manga adaptation illustrated by Chako Abeno and with composition by Kitsune Tennōji began serialization on Square Enix's Manga Up! manga website and app on August 3, 2019.
-The manga's chapters have been collected into eighteen tankōbon volumes as of October 2025.
+The manga's chapters have been collected into twenty tankōbon volumes as of July 2026.
 The manga is published digitally in North America by Comikey and by Square Enix via their Manga Up!
 Global app.